November 2025

 Note: all portfolio statistics other than yields and duration are reported on gross levered value of the underlying fund hedged to NZD

-Portfolio MSCI ESG Rating A Gearing Permitted?
+Portfolio MSCI ESG Rating AA Gearing Permitted?
 Yes

 Underlying Strategy Ratings: Superior - Complex (Foresight Analytics); Recommended (Zenith)